-How does retail logistics work?
+How does trade logistics work?

 In order for the flow of goods and ultimately trade to succeed without any problems at all, the flow of information and communication with suppliers is of crucial importance.
 The information flows of the individual processes from the areas of logistics, warehouse management, procurement logistics and distribution logistics must run precisely and in a coordinated manner.

-What is the goal of retail logistics?
+What is the goal of trade logistics?

 The ultimate goal of trade logistics is the effective provision of all trade goods and sales goods in the goods distribution centres in order to minimise storage costs and to generate the optimal profit for a trade company.
 Both the optimisation of the management processes and the logistics processes in conjunction with an inventory management system that meets the customer's requirements allow a trading company to be successful in the end.